Classic Zucchini Bread

 - Combine.
 Stir wet and dry ingredients just until moistened.
 You can use a spatula or you can use a hand mixer if you prefer.

 - Bake.
 Pour into prepared pan and bake until golden and toothpick comes out clean.
 Tent with foil if it starts to brown too quickly

 Tips for making the best zucchini bread recipe

 - Ensure ingredients are at room temperature - specifically the eggs in this recipe.

 - To Peel or Not to Peel?
 It is not necessary to peel zucchini when you’re making a zucchini loaf.
 Zucchini skin is thin and softens while baking and it is not noticeable in flavor or texture in the loaf.
-The skin also contains lots of vitamins and minerals
+The skin also has some nutrition - it contains lots of vitamins and minerals

 - Combine the dry ingredients with a whisk, this acts a bit like sifting the flour

-- Bake just until a toothpick or cake tester inserted in the center comes out clean.
+- Bake just until a toothpick or cake tester inserted in the center comes out clean or mostly clean.

 - Small to medium zucchinis (or even summer squash) work best, larger zucchini may need to be seeded (and peeled if the skin is tough).